thislight/away/wiki/usage.md

 ````

 #### `set_timers(timer_list)`
+*new in 0.1.1*

 Away call to `set_timers`, the tables in table `timer_list` will be set as timers.
-Return the list you pass in the function. *new in 0.1.1*
+Return the list you pass in the function.
-*new in 0.1.2: the function will return the argument instead nothing*

 ````lua
 local away = require "away"